More to come!

 Enjoy the treasures of nature as you spot metallic insects, vibrant hummingbirds, tropical flowers and tower above lush green trees.
 Listen to the roar of the waterfall and feel the cool rainforest air on your skin.

 After our visit to La Fortuna we drove about three hours to San Jose where we enjoyed the towns action.
 We ate delicious food, checked out a museum, art gallery, and had a couple drinks at a local bar.
-We settled into our hotel where for a good night's sleep before heading home the following morning.
+We settled into our hotel for a good night's sleep before heading home the following morning.
 Costa Rica and the Pura Vida lifestyle left a lasting impression.

 Tips to remember